How To Write a Construction Proposal in 2024: Free Templates & Tips

 • Governing Law: States the state and the laws by which the contract is to be governed.

-• Other Provisions: These may include confidentiality, intellectual property rights clauses, or other particular industry regulations.
+• Other Provisions: Other provisions may include confidentiality, intellectual property rights clauses, or other particular industry regulations.

 Warranty: